krhancoc/progbg/README.md

                 var = [("another_var", [1, 5 ,7])]
             )
         },
-        parse = sb.MatchParser("out",
+        out = "out.db"
-            {
-                "^Latency": (
-                    ["avg", "max", "min"], func
 )
-            },
-            save = "out"
-        )
-)
 ```
 # Planning Executions
-`plan_execution` takes in four arguments:
+`plan_execution` takes in 3 arguments:

 **A unique name**

-This is a name that will be used by the grapher to help create figures.
-So it must be unique.
+This is a name that will be used by graph objects te help create graphs.
+It is used to identify the execution and
+all data produced by it.

 **A Benchmark object**

 Currently there is only one - `DefBenchmark`.
 This benchmark
-required 3 parameters, its variable list, number of iterations that you'd this benchmark
+required 4 parameters, the lowercase name of the registered class, its Variable objects, number of iterations that you'd this benchmark
-to run, as well as a directory to push raw data to.
+to run, and the parser that will convert data from the benchmark to usable objects.

+**Output string**
+Currently there are two supported outputs for benchmarks.
+If the user supplies a name
+with a ".db" extension, then data will be placed into a sqlite3 database.
+Multiple
+executions can share this database.

+Any other name will be seen as a directory and each benchmark run will be stored as a seperate
+file.

 ### Variables Objects
-These objects define want changes and stays constant.
-They are used within both defining
+These objects define what changes and stays constant during the execution run.
-variables for the backend as well as the benchmark.
-This allows progbg to essentially
+They are used within both defining variables for the backend as well as the
-iterate through the cross product of all changing variables defined within the
+benchmark.
+This allows progbg to iterate through the cross product of all
-backend and the benchmark.
-For our specific example we are changing the variable
+changing variables defined within the backend and the benchmark.
+For our
+benchmark we are changing the variable "x" and keeping "test" constant.
+The
+given backends are also changing their own variables.
+These variable names are
-"x" and keeping "test" constant.
-These variables are the arguments to the benchmark registered above!
+the arguments to the benchmark and backend registered above.

-The same goes for the variables outline within the backend definitions (explained ahead).

 **A Dictionary that describes the backends**